 Seniors and alumni must apply through the Amherst campus process, which includes receiving guidance from the Office of Fellowships on essays and other materials; and requesting recommendation letters to be submitted all by the internal deadline.
 All candidates then are interviewed by the campus Committee on Student Fellowships, who will decided whom to endorse as Amherst College nominees to the Luce Foundation.
-Endorsed candidates will have a brief period to revise their application materials as advised, and request that recommenders send hard copies of letters to the Office.
-The Director of Fellowships will send the complete application in hard copy to the Luce Foundation by the national deadline.
+Endorsed candidates will have a brief period to revise their application materials as advised within the Luce application portal.
+The Director of Fellowships will upload an endorsement letter to the application in the portal, and submit the application by the national deadline.
 Endorsement: Amherst may endorse three candidates.

-Application materials: The Luce application contains a personal statement, a short "open" essay, and some questions.
+Application materials: The Luce application includes a personal statement, a short "open" essay, and some questions.
 Activities and work experience are also entered into the application.
 See Luce Application page for details.

 Content: Luce candidates should have clearly-defined career interests and potential for professional accomplishment.
 The Luce year is experienctial, not academic, in nature.
 Selectors are interested in knowing if candidates are likely to be a leaders in their field.
 Evidence that the candidate is an outstanding thinker is welcome, but reviewers will also be interested in assessments of character, interpersonal skills, and leadership qualities.
 Of great interest is the candidate's maturity (the Scholar will be living and working in a completely unfamiliar culture for a year).
 Personal qualities such as flexibility, adaptability, creativity, humility, openness to new ideas, and sensitivity to cultural differences are critical.
 Comments about his clearly-defined career interests and potential for professional accomplishment are important.
 Recommenders may find helpful these Suggestions for Writers of Recommendations.